jadware/node-style-guide/Readme.md

 });
 ```

-### Nested closures are OK
+### Nested anonymous functions are OK

-Nest closures when it keeps code simple.
+Nest anonymous functions when it keeps code simple.

 *Right:*